REST API

 In the mDIS GUI, however, error messages are shown as a notification.

 In mDIS forms, this notification appears as a yellow popup box in the upper right corner of the screen.
-Proper, shortened textual descriptions are shown, as well as low-level Error Messages.
+Proper, shortened textual descriptions are shown, as well as low-level error messages.
 In API calls, notifications and error information can be seen in the browser's Developer Console.

 Controllers

-Internally to mDIS, REST-API calls are mapped to controller method calls.
+Internally to mDIS, REST API calls are mapped to controller method calls.
 Available mDIS controllers are explained below.

 URL Routing